lamalab-org/matextract-book/content/background/resources_LLMs.md

 * [Understanding the attention mechanism in sequence models](https://www.jeremyjordan.me/attention)

-    In this post, Jeremy Jordan shows a fundamental understanding of the attention mechanism, using numerous helpful diagrams and an accessible language style.
-You can understand how the attention mechanism enables the decoder to search across the entire input sequence for information at each step during the output sequence generation.
+    In this post, Jeremy Jordan explains the attention mechanism using numerous helpful diagrams and an accessible language style.
+The attention mechanism enables the decoder to search across the entire input sequence for information at each step during the output sequence generation.
 This is a key innovation in sequence-to-sequence neural network architectures because it significantly improves model performance.

 * [Attention?
 Attention!](https://lilianweng.github.io/posts/2018-06-24-attention)